 For upgrades, the pool first needs to be drained.
 Then the pool shell needs to be cleaned, which the professional you hire should do for you.
 After that, your tile is ready to install.

 Like I said earlier, if you are building a new pool and want to incorporate tile, talk with your pool builder when you are scoping out design requirements and tell them about your color preferences, pattern preferences, and provide examples if you can.

 Need a Pool Builder?

 Have any questions on pool tile designs?
-Let us know, happy to help.
-Be sure to check out all of our advice on pool designs too.
+Let me know; happy to help.
+Be sure to check out all of my advice on pool designs too.